mecoderacademy/ZetiUI/README.md

 I could have had further test cases (HttpService) ect.. and re-used certain components that were common but for times sake I just created sepereate components. if the project looks messy, this wouldnt be production ready.
 I would install tools like eslint ect..
+Also not the prettiest of UI design.
+For times sake I kept it basic.
+I would have utilised sending file for download or endless scrolling with downloadable option